 A Philadelphia native, she attended Smith College where she graduated magna cum laude and Phi Beta Kappa.
 Her own life-changing experiences with eastern therapies inspired her to formally study Oriental Medicine.
 She received her Master of Acupuncture degree from Maryland University of Integrative Health.
 She has continued her post-graduate studies with world-renowned practitioners of Chinese Medicine and Japanese Acupuncture, and continues to learn from and be inspired by master practitioners such as Dr. Jeffrey Yuen and Kiiko Matsumoto.

 Her passion for learning about different cultures has led her to live and study in a multitude of countries including China, Costa Rica, Italy, France, and Peru.
 Spending time in nature has always been a great teacher for her.
 Some of her favorite experiences in nature include living in a geodesic dome on the Oregon coast for one year, and solo camping on a tiny island in Maine.
 She is also passionate about art, painting, and spending time with her puppy, Percy.
-(Percy also helps out at the clinic most days.)
+Percy also helps out at the clinic most days as the official office greeter.

 Professional Affiliations and Memberships